mmaaz60/social_distancing/README.md

 # Social Distancing
 This repository implements the social distancing violation detection to reduce the spread of COVID-19 and other diseases by ensuring social distancing in public places including shopping malls, hospitals and restaurants.

+# Demo
+A demo video can be found at https://youtu.be/gXX8fuQbUFI.
+Note that **Yolov4-tiny** has been used as person detector in this demo video.
+The *yolo.weights*, *yolo.cfg*, and *classes.txt* files can be found at [yolov4-tiny](https://drive.google.com/drive/folders/17R-8klyLgYH2b7Fy7ZJ6Sd1k2lr3-zEv?usp=sharing).
+The non-annotated video can also be found at [non_annotated_video](https://drive.google.com/file/d/1EWGd1HvjlFfe0mFnYk0l3qjBnKu3gTcY/view?usp=sharing).
+A sample calibration file for this video can be found at [calibration.pkl](https://drive.google.com/file/d/1bRxsVk5CrfMuyebWEbhqnxDKvkKpd5TL/view?usp=sharing).

 # Calibration
 Two types of calibrations are needed for this application.
 1. Calibration for estimating the **transformation matrix** to transform camera view image to top view